With all the contradictory information on the internet, it is easy to see why some people believe that alcohol-free skin

 When used in high concentrations, alcohol can interfere with your skin’s protective acid mantle, a very thin and slightly acidic layer that is essential for keeping skin balanced and healthy.

 Green People’s alcohol-free cleansers are highly effective at removing impurities, but they won’t strip your skin of its natural, healthy oils.
 For very sensitive skin, try our Scent Free Cleanser or for oily or acne-prone skin, try the Foaming Face Wash, which contains balancing, spot-fighting actives including Witch Hazel and Willow Bark to keep blemishes at bay, naturally.

 Over the past few years women have fallen out of love with toners as they often contain a high percentage of drying alcohol.
-It’s time to embrace toning again; Green People’s organic Toning Hydrating Mist is alcohol-free and packed with beautiful, natural floral waters to hydrate, tone and soothe your skin.
+Serums are the new toners, delivering a burst of hydration to the skin and aiding the efficacy of other skin care products.